Gary Hustwit is an independent filmmaker who has produced six feature documentaries, including Helvetica

 Grant McCracken, Part 1

-Steven Heller, art director, educator and author of over 100 books on design, design history and contemporary culture.
+Debbie Millman interviews Steven Heller — art director, educator and the author of more than 100 books on design, design history and contemporary culture.

 Bad Boys of Design